SaidRH/ScreenRecorder/README.md

 We :heart: Contributors Like You!.
 </p>
 <p>
-create pull request and will review your code!
+create pull request and will review your code.
 </p>